aaronlng/100-days-of-code/r1-log.md

 ## Log

+### R1D18

+Completed all required user stories for the Technical Documentation project.
+Began working on adjusting current personal portfolio to meet user stories for last responsive web design project.

 ### R1D17

 Worked more on styling the technical documentation page.
 Also began working on personal portfolio which is the last of the responsive design projects.